anetasie/sherpa-src/pkg/sherpa/standalone/webpage/source/index.rst

  * Xcode with gfortran 4.2.3 or later (disk images of gfortran for Mac can be found at http://r.research.att.com/tools/)

+    - Mac OSX 10.8 Mountain Lion, Xcode 4.0 or later

-    - Mac OSX 10.7 Snow Leopard, Xcode 3.2 or later
+    - Mac OSX 10.7 Lion, Xcode 4.0 or later

     - Mac OSX 10.6 Snow Leopard, Xcode 3.2 or later